 - Failing to capitalize on the industry following they build by not marketing their own marketing

 Best-in-class marketers at this stage will realize that there is room for improvement here, especially if their organization is facing pressure to create more compelling and valuable content due to competitors in the marketplace.

 Step 4: Enlightenment

 Enlightened marketers are at the pinnacle of the content market path of realizations.
-The final realization they make is that they must add their own value added perspective to their existing content marketing strategy through careful curation and annotation.
+Some of the final realizations they make are:

 Enlightened marketers are able to attain both high buyer engagement and trust and become the go-to destination for their audiences.
 Though it may not be the enlightened marketer’s intent, they may eventually serve as a vendor voice, a forum for peer/user discussions, and as an industry expert themselves.
 Over time, buyers may even solely rely on the enlightened marketer’s content as the starting and ending points for their journey.